By Published On: October 6, 2019Categories: Fear of Flying

 There are various ways of developing this ability with flying, part of which involves training the brain and your emotional processes to experience flying differently (actually experiencing it differently, not simply thinking of it differently).
 This is a significant component of the method I use with people.

 Another important element of understanding and resolving fear of flying is that it’s a very individual issue.
 Each person’s fear of flying stems from different roots.
-It is important to understand each person’s fear individually in order to know where the focus is needed.
+It is important to understand each person’s fear individually in order to know where the focus is airplane aisleneeded.
 This is a big reason why the method I use has been so effective for people over the last decade.
 The method was created specifically with the flexibility to be molded to each person’s situation and is applied to you based on where you are coming from.
 Any one-size-fits-all approach you buy online or class you attend in a group means that everyone’s fear of flying is being treated the same way, no matter how different your fear is from the person sitting next to you.

 If you’d like to learn more about how I approach fear of flying, and the overall complexity of this phobia, you can search the internet for other articles I’ve written.
 But the overall points to take from here are the following: 1) “knowing” about flying can provide some mild relief, but it is limited (it can be helpful as a small part of a larger overall process, but it is just that — a small part).
 2) Soothing the back of the brain, emotional processes, is where the vast majority of the attention is needed in order to change and reconfigure how you emotionally approach flying.

 The other takeaway is to keep yourself relevant in the process, no matter how you choose to address your fear of flying.
 The more your personal fear of flying is relevant in the process of overcoming it, the more likely it can be treated according to what you need.
+Contact me if you want to discuss your fear of flying and how I can help.

 Share This Story!